Repair Your Home's Plumbing Problems Like a Pro with this DIY Guide

 Can I fix a plumbing problem myself?

-The most common plumbing problems are leaky faucets, running toilets, blockages in drains, as well as low water pressure.
+The most common plumbing problems are leaky taps and toilets that run, blockages in drains, as well as low water pressure.

-There are a few essential tools such as an adjustable wrench, a plunger pipe wrench, Teflon tape and the screwdriver.
+You’ll need some essential tools such as a plunger, adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?